20 Assessing the Modeling Conditions

 Figure 20.1: Plot of the residuals vs. the predicted values for a model predicting bracketed duration as a function of the magnitude of an earthquake.

 If the errors have a mean of 0 for all values of the predictor, then we would expect the residuals to have a mean of 0 for all predicted values.
-That is, if the data is consistent with the mean-0 condition, then as we move left to right across the plot, the residuals should tend to balance out at 0 everywhere along the x-axis.
-Imagine a “window” around the residuals (shown in the figure as vertical green rectangles), and imagine moving that window from left to right.
-If that window has to shift up or down to contain the cloud of residuals (so that the window is no longer centered around 0), that indicates a problem.
-Any trends in the location of this graphic would indicate the data is not consistent with the mean-0 condition.
+That is, if the data is consistent with the mean-0 condition, then as we move left to right across the plot, the residuals should tend to balance out at 0, regardless of where we are along the x-axis.
+Imagine a “window” around the residuals (shown in the figure as vertical green rectangles), and imagine moving that window from left to right across the plot.
+If that window has to shift up or down to contain the cloud of residuals (so that the window is no longer centered vertically around 0), that indicates a problem.
+This window analogy is essentially looking for any trends in the location of the residuals across the fitted values.
+Any trend in location would indicate the data is not consistent with the mean-0 condition.

-If the data is consistent with the mean-0 condition, there should be no trends in the location of the plot of the residuals against the predicted values.
+If the data is consistent with the “mean-0 condition,” there should be no trends in the location of the residuals when plotted against the predicted values.

-As we examine Figure 20.1, the residuals do tend to balance out at 0 everywhere along the x-axis.
+As we examine Figure 20.1, the residuals do tend to balance out at 0, regardless of where we are along the x-axis.
 That is, we do not see a trend in the location of the residuals as the predicted values increase.
 Therefore, it is reasonable to say the sample is consistent with the mean-0 condition.
+Formally,

 20.3 Assessing the Independence Condition